itdxer/neupy/site/2015/09/05/discrete_hopfield_network.rst

     |       *
     |   * *
     | *
-    | * * * * *
+    | * * * *

-I catched it from the second time, but sometimes it takes more iterations.
-Usualy to improve the accuracy of this method you can define more number of iterations for the random procedure (``n_times`` parameter).
-Another way is to add additional verification and repeat it if output patter fail expectation.
+Our pattern is really close to the minimum of one and two patterns.
+Randomization helps us choose direction but it not nessesary would be right, especialy when the broken pattern close to the one and two patterns.

+On plot below you can see first 200 iterations of the recovery procedure.
+Pattern changed it Energy after each iteration and Energy value decreased after each iteration until it reach the local minimum where pattern equal to the 2.

 .. figure:: images/hopfield-energy-vis.png
     :width: 80%
     :align: center
     :alt: Asynchronous Discrete Hopfield Network energy update after each iteration

-And finally we can look closer on the network memory using Hinton diagram
+And finally we can look closer on the network memory using Hinton diagram.

 .. code-block:: python